RudiCamilleri/mita/Testing.md

 ### i.
 Nethereum

 1. Double-click `run-nethereum.bat`
-2. If the script launches properly and a "Ready!" message appears, then one can start invoking smart contract functionality from the console.
+2. If the script launches properly and a "Ready!" message appears, then one can start invoking smart contract functionality from the console

 Here are a few sample commands you can use to quickly interact with the smart contract:

-	//Gets the small server price for contract #123 TenderData.CallRead("getSmallServerPrice", 123).Await();
+	Write Functions:

 	//Creates a new business contract instance within the smart contract TenderLogic.CallWrite("createContract", Wallet, 123, ClientWallet,